 Develop Your Characters

 We’re betting you have more than one favorite character from more than one book.
 Characters like Elizabeth Bennett, Albus Dumbledore, and Bilbo Baggins live on in reader’s minds long after they’ve turned the final page.
-Your characters should become like old friends, that you know inside and out, to add depth and a humanity to your story that resonates with readers.
+Your characters should become like old friends, that you know inside and out, to add depth and humanity to your story.

 Writer’s Digest – Character Development Sheets